paulschellin/Waveform/README.md

 }
 ```

+In this case, you might be thinking that the FFTW implementation seems simpler (or at the very least, shorter), but the complexity of an FFTW implementation increases greatly as you need more complicated signal processing, while the Waveform implementation stays the exact same!
+You can observe this in the following examples.

+#### Example #2 -- Applying a Frequency-Domain Filter to a Signal

+To be written!

 ## Documentation
 Documentation for Waveform is of the form used by Doxygen and there is a Doxyfile located in doc/.
 Running "doxygen Doxyfile" will generate html documentation which is easily viewed by opening doc/html/index.html in a web browser.